Digital Storage Unit

 The 16-position Liquid Crystal Display (LCD) is also mounted to the upper board.

-A far more interesting PCB is the crypto board
+An interesting part is the logic board

 that is mounted to the reverse side of the CPU board.
 At the heart of

 that holds two NSC810 peripheral interface devices that control the

 keyboard matrix, the lines of the DB25 connector and several timers.

 The precise function of the bottom PCB

 is currently unknown.
 It contains several logic ICs and and some analogue